fjnovais/fjnovais.github.io/_pages/hobbies.md

 author_profile: true
 ---

-This is just a place for my hobbies.
+This is just a place for my hobbies, after all I have I wonderful life. \o/

 ## [Drawings](http://fjnovais.github.io/hobbies/Drawings)